-The Society of St. Vincent de Paul is a worldwide Catholic organization of laypersons whose members strive to live their faith by serving the less fortunate with love and dignity, without judgement or discrimination.
-As a way to help people escape the cycle of poverty, more than 2,200 volunteers lend assistance to those lacking the basic necessities of life, offering a hand up rather than a handout.
+The Society of St. Vincent de Paul is a worldwide Catholic organization of laypersons whose members (known as “Vincentians”) strive to live their faith by serving the less fortunate with love and dignity and without judgement or discrimination.
+Vincentians lend assistance to those lacking the basic necessities of life, offering a hand up rather than a handout.

 To live the gospel message by serving Christ in the poor with love, respect, justice, hope, and joy, and by working to shape a more just and compassionate society.